Nguyen Sports Medicine

 g.
 A porter will transfer you back to Day Surgery to go over discharge details with the nurses for about 1 hour.

-They will explain Dr. Nguyen's discharge folder in detail which includes the return appointment date/time (on the business card at the front of the folder), how to contact Dr. Nguyen, discharge instructions and what to expect for the next 10 days after surgery, your prescription for pain medication, antibiotics, and anti-inflammatories, and the rehabilitation protocol to give to your therapist.
+They will explain Dr. Nguyen's discharge instructions in detail which includes the return appointment date/time, how to contact Dr. Nguyen (416-742-3736 info@nguyensportsmed.com , discharge instructions and what to expect for the next 10 days after surgery, your prescription for pain medication, antibiotics, and anti-inflammatories, and the rehabilitation protocol to give to your therapist.

 h.
 Unless your had a cartilage repair done at the same time as your ACL reconstruction, you may put weight on your operative leg with the hinge brace locked in full extension.
 You may use crutches for balance and comfort.

 i.
-Dr. Nguyen will call you the next day to see how you are doing and answer any questions you may have.
+Dr. Nguyen will call you the next day via a private number to see how you are doing and answer any questions you may have.

-j.
-Dr. Nguyen's Clinical Assistants have given you a return appointment for suture removal 10 days after surgery.
+Dr. Nguyen's Clinical Assistants have given you a return appointment for suture removal 10 days after surgery at the fracture clinic at Etobicoke General Hospital

 Click on the education links below for more information on your upcoming ACL surgery: